marylieh/RUtils/README.md

 ## Usage

-You can download new newest binary from the CircleCI build artifacts [here](#) or you can download the last stable release from the [releases](https://github.com/marylieh/dcutils/releases) page.
+You can download new newest binary from the GitHub Actions build artifacts [here](https://github.com/marylieh/RUtils/actions) or you can download the last stable release from the [releases](https://github.com/marylieh/dcutils/releases) page.

 In the environment where the bot will run, you need the following environment variables: